Rajpratik71/Mininet-wiki/Ideas.md

 Mininet 2.0 switches support attachment and reattachment.
 This allows you to simulate mobility or VM migration.
 A more generalized mechanism might allow for everything to be connected to a patch bay/patch panel object (probably just a large OpenFlow switch) which could be used to allow arbitrary reconnection of any interfaces.
 Effectively this means that each veth pair is split into two veth pairs which are then plugged into the patch bay.
 This would require creation of a new object (PatchBay?) and support for using it if desired.
 Note that the overall system load would be increased - this is a trade-off between flexibility and performance, so we would not wish to make it mandatory.
 This could also be thought of as an L1 switch, although really it's L1.5 since everything is still Ethernet - the L2/MAC protocol cannot be changed beyond what OpenFlow already allows you to do.

 ### “testbed mode” - Hosts optionally on both control and data networks

 As noted, Emulab and other testbeds provide (at least) two interfaces on each host: one on the private data network, and one on either a control network or the LAN.
 This would, to some extent, solve the problem of people who want to access the internet from Mininet hosts, and it would allow network-based (as upposed to pipe or API-based) access to hosts even when the data network was not working.

-## "Advanced"/more challenging projects

 ### Additional parametrized topologies (fat tree, jellyfish, mesh, random, etc.) bundled with easy controller support for multipath

 Parametrized topologies are one of Mininet's most useful features.
 Unfortunately only a few topologies (tree, linear, single switch) are included in the box.
 It would be great if Mininet came with more topologies and if there were a readily available controller that supported multipath.
 We can probably leverage the CS244 work to some extent, since Brandon provided a fat tree topology as well as a simple multipath controller (riplpox) - both of which were extremely handy in CS244.
 Additionally, two of the CS244 projects included Jellyfish and DCell, so perhaps they have topology code we could use or use as inspiration.

+### Raspberry Pi Mininet image/"network in a box" ;-)

+This would be a fun and cool project and would also allow for a very inexpensive "network in a box" which could be used not only as a dirt-cheap Mininet platform (for courses, workshops, tutorials, anyone who wants one) but also as virtual "hardware" which you can plug your PC, server, or switches into to get a larger virtual topology.
+The basics are extremely easy, but there are some interesting and fun possibilities here.

+## "Advanced"/more challenging projects

 ### More sample, downloadable SDN systems (including controller and applications)